Notice

 The General Trade Licence for sanctioned diamonds permits the import into the UK of certain diamonds that:

 Alongside the import of these goods, the licence permits the provision of certain services and actions related to their import.
-It may also be used in cases where a trader is unaware of a good’s origin, such that their goods are potentially prohibited, but can evidence that they have been outside of Russia since 1 March 2024.
+It may also be used in cases where a trader is unaware of a good’s origin, such that their goods are potentially prohibited, but can evidence that they have been outside of Russia since 1 March 2024 or 1 September 2024.
 The licence has a record-keeping requirement, and the category above is subject to individual conditions.

 The General Trade Licence will be kept under review.
 The Secretary of State has the power to vary, revoke or suspend this licence at any time.

-4.1 Goods outside of Russia before 1 March 2024
+4.1 Goods outside of Russia before 1 March 2024 or 1 September 2024

-The licence permits the import of any prohibited good that:
+The licence permits the import of a prohibited relevant third country processed diamond that meets the following conditions:

 4.2 Record keeping